marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v2.md

     - commands:
         - See example below.

-`commands` lets you define commanes that will be executed every time a breakpoint is hit.
-We encourage you to use this to print values during the execution.
+`commands` lets you define commands that will be executed every time a breakpoint is hit.
+We encourage you to use this to print intermediate values from the execution.
 You will receive bonus points for every experiment that includes this.
 Use it directly after defining a breakpoint like so:

 ```pdb
 b example.py:15